kacesensitive/cardgen/README.md

 -   **Get Random Cards:** Retrieve a specified number of random cards from a full deck.
 -   **Get Card by Suit:** Obtain a random card from a specific suit.
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them:

 -   Python 3.6 or later
 -   Flask